webnuts/post_json/README.md

         also_me_1 = Person.where(details: {age: 33}).first
         also_me_2 = Person.where("details.age" => 33).first
+        also_me_3 = Person.where("function(doc) { return doc.details.age == 33; }").first
-        also_me_3 = Person.where("json_details.age = ?", 33).first
+        also_me_4 = Person.where("json_details.age = ?", 33).first

    PostJson support filtering on nested attributes as you can see.
 The two first queries speak for themself.

+   The third query is special and show it is possible to use a pure JavaScript function for selecting documents.

-   The third (and last) query is special and show it is possible to write real SQL queries.
+   The last query is also special and show it is possible to write real SQL queries.
 We just need to prefix the JSON attributes with `json_`.

 4. Accessing attributes: